skogseth/jardin/linear-types-at-home.md

 }
 ```

-An important point to make is that _all paths_ need to close the file.
-So if you do early returns you have to remember to close the file in those cases as well:
+An important point to make is that _all paths_ need to close the file, so if you return early you have to remember to close the file in those paths as well:

 ```
 use std::io::Read;

-fn read_to_string(path: &Path) -> Result<String, std::io::Error> {
+fn read_to_string(path: &std::path::Path) -> Result<String, std::io::Error> {
-    let f = File::open(path)?;
+    let mut f = File::open(path)?;

     let mut buf = String::new();
     if let Err(e) = f.read_to_string(&mut buf) {